 Comparison of tax data and survey data – overview of advantages and shortcomings

 To define a standard of measuring economic resources and related inequality we introduced four key areas researchers need to address.
 Ideally we want to (1) look at income, wealth and consumption together, (2) do that for disposable resources on household level, (3) have data suitable to calculate all types of inequality measures and (4) calculate an unbiased estimate of a chosen inequality measure.
 Table 1 compares tax and survey data on these four dimensions and adds a fifth dimension possibility to assess inequality trend, which is not a general need but an implication, when trends are of interest.
+We separate tax data between aggregated statistics and micro data because the possibilities to meet the formulated requirements differ substantially.
+With aggregated statistics we refer to tax statistics, which are reported by taxing authorities by showing numbers of tax subjects by income/wealth brackets.
+With micro data we refer to data collections on individual tax subjects collected by tax authorities as part of taxing procedures.

 Table 1: Comparison of tax-data and survey data